77+ College Statistics And Facts Need To Know in 2022

 • Massachusetts Institute of Technology scored 87.1 for the quality learning experience.

-• Students who wish to receive knowledge for university go to search engines resulting in 37% in total
+• Students who wish to receive knowledge for university go to search engines resulting in 37% of the total

 • On the other hand, 12% of the students enroll in colleges by means of referring from friends or relatives, or college fairs and social media networks